 Freezer

 You can freeze these cookies once fully cooled.
-Place them in a freezer safe container.
+Place them in a freezer-safe container.
 When you want to enjoy them, let them thaw at room temperature.
-The texture of this Madeline cookies recipe using cream holds up well after freezing.
+The texture of these Madeline cookies holds up well after freezing.

 Madeline Cookies Recipe Using Cream